To provide information to child protection workers about the processes for:

 Child protection alerts

-Where child protection workers have safety and wellbeing concerns for a child or family who they believe have moved to another jurisdiction and their location is unknown, they must consult with their team leader to consider whether to request an interstate alert.
+Where child protection workers have safety and wellbeing concerns for a child or family who they believe has moved to another State and their location is unknown, they must consult with their team leader to consider whether to request an interstate alert.
 In the first instance child protection workers must attempt to locate the child and family by requesting information through Centrelink or Medicare (refer above 'Locating the child'); however, if this is unsuccessful, they should obtain their team leaders approval to request an interstate alert.

 For more information, refer to the Interstate Child Protection Protocol in related resources.